SixArm/mast-cell-help/topics/polyvagal-exercises/index.md

 # Polyvagal exercises

-Polyvagal exercises are activities or techniques designed to influence the functioning of the autonomic nervous system, particularly the polyvagal system.
-Polyvagal exercises aim to promote a sense of safety, social connection, and overall well-being.
+Polyvagal exercises are activities to influence the functioning of the the polyvagal system and autonomic nervous system.
+The aim is to promote a sense of safety, social connection, and well-being.

-**Some exercises**:
+**Some exercises:**

-* **Breathing Exercises**: Engage in slow, diaphragmatic breathing to stimulate the vagus nerve and activate the parasympathetic nervous system.
+* **Breathing Exercises:** Engage in slow, diaphragmatic breathing to stimulate the vagus nerve and activate the parasympathetic nervous system.
 Focus on long exhales to promote relaxation.

-* **Vocal Toning**: Use gentle vocalizations, humming, or chanting.
+* **Vocal Toning:** Use gentle vocalizations, humming, or chanting.
 The vibrations from vocalizations can stimulate the vagus nerve.

-* **Face and Neck Stretches**: Gently stretch and release tension in the muscles of the face and neck, as these areas are connected to the vagus nerve.
+* **Face and Neck Stretches:** Gently stretch and release tension in the muscles of the face and neck, which are connected to the vagus nerve.

-* **Social Engagement**: Engage in positive social interactions, whether in person or virtually.
+* **Social Engagement:** Engage in positive social interactions, whether in person or virtually.
 Meaningful connections with others can activate the ventral vagal complex.

-* **Mindfulness and Grounding Techniques**: Practice mindfulness and grounding exercises to bring attention to the present moment, promoting a sense of safety.
+* **Mindfulness and Grounding Techniques:** Practice mindfulness and grounding exercises to bring attention to the present moment, promoting a sense of safety.

-* **Gargling**: Gargling with water may stimulate the vagus nerve, as it involves the muscles connected to the vagus nerve.
+* **Gargling:** Gargling with water may stimulate the vagus nerve, as it involves the muscles connected to the vagus nerve.

-* **Laughter and Play**: Engage in activities that bring joy, laughter, and playfulness.
+* **Laughter and Play:** Engage in activities that bring joy.
 Positive emotions can activate the ventral vagal complex.

-* **Physical Exercise**: Regular physical activity, especially activities like yoga, can have positive effects on vagal tone and overall well-being.
+* **Physical Exercise:** Regular physical activity, especially activities like yoga, improves vagal tone and well-being.

-* **Self-Soothing Touch**: Gentle self-soothing touch, such as placing a hand on your chest or abdomen, can promote a sense of safety and comfort.
+* **Self-Soothing Touch:** Gentle self-soothing touch, such as placing a hand on your chest or abdomen, can promote a sense of comfort.

-* **Progressive Muscle Relaxation (PMR)**: Progressive muscle relaxation involves tensing and then releasing different muscle groups, promoting overall relaxation.
+* **Progressive Muscle Relaxation (PMR):** Progressive muscle relaxation involves tensing and then releasing different muscle groups, promoting overall relaxation.